Please provide your zip code to see plans in your area.

-Each year between October 15 and December 7, you have an opportunity to review the PDPs and Medicare Advantage plans available in your area, and switch to a new one if you choose to do so.
-If you join a PDP or Medicare Advantage plan between October 15 and December 7, your prescription drug coverage kicks in January 1.
-It’s important to keep in mind that formularies (the covered drug list) can change from one year to the next, so the plan that presented the best value this year might not be the best value next year.
+Each year between October 15 and December 7, you have an opportunity to review the PDPs and Medicare Advantage plans (most of which are MAPDs) that are available in your area, and switch to a new one if you choose to do so.
+If you join a PDP or MAPD plan between October 15 and December 7, your prescription drug coverage takes effect January 1.

+For both PDPs and MAPDs, it’s important to keep in mind that formularies (the covered drug list) can change from one year to the next, so the plan that presented the best value this year might not be the best value next year.
 In addition, premiums can change from one year to the next, making a plan a better or worse value when compared with the other available options for the coming year.
 The plan with the lowest premium doesn’t necessarily provide the best value, because you may incur higher out-of-pocket costs when you get your medications.

-It’s important to repeat the process each year during open enrollment, even if your medications haven’t changed – because the formularies for the PDPs may have changed, along with their premiums.
+It’s important to repeat the plan comparison process each year during open enrollment, even if your medications haven’t changed – because the formularies and out-of-pocket costs for the available PDPs may have changed, along with their premiums.

 If you don’t take any medications, you will want to confirm the preferred pharmacies, just so that if you do need a prescription, you will know which pharmacy will have the lowest price.